COLLECT: Plays - Adapted by Others from Christie's works.

 3) Plays adapted by others from Christie’s original works.

-For someone seeking to start collecting Christie's play scripts, the logical place to start would be with her original works - of which there are 11 and most of them available to own.
-For the complete article on these please click here.
-However, for those that would like to broaden their collections, this article will focus on plays adapted by others.
+For someone seeking to start collecting Christie's play scripts, the logical place to start would be with her original works - of which there are 20 - though only 10 are in print and available to own.
+However, for those that would like to broaden their collections, this article will focus on plays adapted by other writers.

 There are a total of eleven works that have been adapted by others into plays – two of which have recently been adapted multiple times as works leave copyright in the USA.